-Threatened with closure just five years ago, Philadelphia’s West Catholic Preparatory High School is facing a brighter future thanks to a generous $5 million donation by Leonard Mazur, class of 1963, and his wife Helen.
+Threatened with closure just four years ago, Philadelphia’s West Catholic Preparatory High School is facing a brighter future thanks to a generous $5 million donation by Leonard Mazur, class of 1963, and his wife Helen.

 The largest donation in the school’s history was formally announced at a Thursday, April 28 ceremony held at West Catholic.

 In a statement Archbishop Charles Chaput praised the “overwhelming generosity” of the Mazurs.